ALSETLab/2025-Summer-PowerGrid-Course/README.md

-# 2025-Summer-PowerGrid-Course
+---
+id: Home
+title: Start Page
+auto_title: false
+---

+# 2025 PhD Summer Course on "Introduction to Power Grid Dynamics, Stability and Control"

-Website for the 2025 Summer Course on "Introduction to Power System Dynamics, Stability and Control"
+Welcome to the website for the 2025 Summer Course on "Introduction to Power Grid Dynamics, Stability and Control".